Blowout preventer: Ram blowout preventer

 In addition to the standard ram functions, variable-bore pipe rams are frequently used as test rams in a modified blowout preventer device known as a stack test valve.
 Stack test valves are positioned at the bottom of a BOP stack and resist downward pressure (unlike BOPs, which resist upward pressures).
 By closing the test ram and a BOP ram around the drill string and pressurizing the annulus, the BOP is pressure-tested for proper function.

 The original ram BOPs of the 1920s were simple and rugged manual devices with minimal parts.
 The BOP housing (body) had a vertical well bore and horizontal ram cavity (ram guide chamber).
 Opposing rams (plungers) in the ram cavity translated horizontally, actuated by threaded ram shafts (piston rods) in the manner of a screw jack.
 Torque from turning the ram shafts by wrench or hand wheel was converted to linear motion and the rams, coupled to the inner ends of the ram shafts, opened and closed the well bore.
 Such screw jack type operation provided enough mechanical advantage for rams to overcome downhole pressures and seal the wellbore annulus.

-Hydraulic rams BOPs were in use by the 1940s.
+Hydraulic ram BOPs were in use by the 1940s.
 Hydraulically actuated blowout preventers had many potential advantages.
 The pressure could be equalized in the opposing hydraulic cylinders causing the rams to operate in unison.
 Relatively rapid actuation and remote control were facilitated, and hydraulic rams were well-suited to high pressure wells.

 Because BOPs are depended on for safety and reliability, efforts to minimize the complexity of the devices are still employed to ensure longevity.
 As a result, despite the ever-increasing demands placed on them, state of the art ram BOPs are conceptually the same as the first effective models, and resemble those units in many ways.

 Ram BOPs for use in deepwater applications universally employ hydraulic actuation.
 Threaded shafts are often still incorporated into hydraulic ram BOPs as lock rods that hold the ram in position after hydraulic actuation.
 By using a mechanical ram locking mechanism, constant hydraulic pressure need not be maintained.
 Lock rods may be coupled to ram shafts or not, depending on manufacturer.
 Other types of ram locks, such as wedge locks, are also used.